PramodKokadwar/MeisterwerkTask/README.md

 Run
   Open terminal
-  Go to to react-redux-registration-login-example-master\src\tasks> location Type testcafe chrome .\registrationLoginScripts.js  and click enter You can run this on different browser as well. like testcafe firefox\registrationLoginScripts.js
+  1: Go to to react-redux-registration-login-example-master\src\tasks> location
+  2: Type testcafe chrome .\registrationLoginScripts.js  and click enter
+  3: You can run this on different browser as well. like testcafe firefox \registrationLoginScripts.js